 Monster Doctor

-Monster Doctor is about an orphaned mutant boy who will stop at nothing to save his adoptive mother from an evil scientist.
+Monster Doctor is a 92,000-word novel about an orphaned mutant boy who will stop at nothing to save his adoptive mother from an evil scientist.

 Act I